mohammad-faalfard/bookstore/README.md

 $ docker-compse up -d --build
 $ docker-compse exec web python manage.py migrate
 ```
-# How to Deploy to Heroku using heroku.yml file and free tier postgresql:
+# How to Deploy to Heroku using heroku.yml file and docker-compose-prod.yml:

 ```